Skip to content

 We teach individual pupils with health needs who are currently unable to attend school and offer teaching sessions at a location near their home or, if absolutely necessary, in the home.
 We provide information, advice and consultancy to children and young people, schools, parents/carers and other agencies.

-Information for parents/carers is available on our Education for children out of school or in hospital due to medical or mental health needs page.
+Information for parents/carers is available on our Children out of school or in hospital due to medical or mental health needs page.

 We also provide small group teaching provision for: